Handshakez/jodconverter/README.md

 ## Building

-There are three projects in here.  jod-core and pdfserver are the ones we care about.
+There are three projects in here.
+- `jodconverter-core` contains the code to import and export from OpenOffice.
+- `jodconverter-sample-webapp` will build a warfile, which we do not use.
+We (maybe?) use some of the classes from this.
+- `pdfserver` is mydocket code.

 Either due to Maven's stupidness or my ignorance, the projects build independently of each other.
-The poorly named script `both` in the root directory will build all three projects.
+The script `all` in the root directory will build all three projects.

 Pro tip: to get (most of)  the sources for the jars, so you can hook them up in your IDE, run `mvn dependency:sources`.
-This will then copy the jars into your ~/.m2 directory (e.g. `~/.m2/repository/io/netty//netty-all//4.0.17.Final/` now has both `netty-all-4.0.17.Final.jar` and `netty-all-4.0.17.Final-sources.jar`.
+This will then copy the jars into your ~/.m2 directory (e.g. `~/.m2/repository/io/netty/netty-all//4.0.17.Final/` now has both `netty-all-4.0.17.Final.jar` and `netty-all-4.0.17.Final-sources.jar`.

 ## Architecture